 It’s just the default for us.
 If I drop you on a lowly populated island with a rifle, a fishing pole, and a basket…you’re going to have to work pretty hard to gather enough of these to fill up that basket every day to keep yourself carb-adapted.

-Internet nutrition gurus love to argue back and forth all day long about exactly how many grams of carbs the Inuit people or whatever other primal-esque society have had access to throughout each day of history, blah blah blah, I don’t care, the point is that we live in a society of carbohydrate abundance, it’s just normal to eat grains with every, single, meal.
+Internet nutrition gurus love to argue back and forth all day long about exactly how many grams of carbs the Inuit people or whatever other primal-esque societies have had access to throughout each day of history, blah blah blah, I don’t care, the point is that we live in a society of carbohydrate abundance, it’s just normal to eat grains with every, single, meal.
 And this, my friends, will keep you carb-adapted.

 For those of you that love to think in binary terms, I know you’re thinking, “So is carb-adapted bad?”